top of page

 Plaza Nueva and Ayuntamiento, Seville City Hall

-We had seen this square the previous day while walking around it but today we decided to spend some time in this quiet oasis surrounded by a lot of greenery.
+We had seen this square the previous day while walking around it, but today we decided to spend some time around it.

 The impressive Town Hall building has the faces of some important historical figures engraved on its walls if you look closely.
 A grand statue of King Fernando III is situated right in the centre of the plaza.
 There are artisan shops and tapas bars everywhere.